Abu Dhabi: Air

+Rail

+Abu Dhabi City is connected to the second phase of the Etihad Rail network, completed in 2023, for freight operations across the seven emirates.
+Passenger traffic has been confirmed and will allow for travel from Abu Dhabi city to other emirates on the network, however no date on commencement of operation has been set.

 Public transport

-Public transport systems in Abu Dhabi include the Abu Dhabi public buses, taxis, ferries, and hydroplanes.
-Street taxis are easily recognized.
-They are either silver with a yellow roof sign (newer taxis) or white and gold with a green roof sign (older taxis).
-All the old taxis have been phased out.
+Public transport systems in Abu Dhabi include public buses, taxis, ferries, and hydroplanes.
 A massive expansion of public transport is anticipated within the framework of the government's Surface Transport Master Plan 2030.
-The expansion was expected to see 130 km of metro and 340 km of tramways and/or bus rapid transit (BRT) routes, however no recent updates on the metro has been announced.
+The expansion was expected to see 130 km of metro and 340 km of tramways and bus rapid transit (BRT) routes.
+The city has nonetheless planned for further smart public transport options in various areas within the city, such as Yas Island and Saadiyat Island, in addition to expected rail service to other nearby cities.

 Abu Dhabi Bus Service

 The first town bus entered service in about 1969 but this was all part of a very informal service.
 There are other inter-city buses departing the Abu Dhabi central bus station; these inter-city buses are not only intra-emirate buses, but also inter-emirate services.
 On 30 June 2008, the Department of Transport began public bus service in Abu Dhabi with four routes.
 There are also public buses serving the airport.
 In an attempt to entice people to use the bus system, all routes were zero-fare until the end of 2008.
 The four routes, which operate between 6 am and midnight every day, run at a frequency of 10 to 20 minutes.
 Within the first week of service, the bus network had seen high usage.
 Some of the buses, which have a maximum capacity of 45 passengers, only had room for standing left.
 Some bus drivers reported as many as 100 passengers on a bus at one time.
 Due to the new, zero-fare bus service success, many taxi drivers were losing business.
 Taxi drivers have seen a considerable decrease in the demand for taxis while lines were forming for the buses.

 As of 2021, the Abu Dhabi public bus system had completed 53.3 million passenger trips, with a fleet of 583 buses for the city of Abu Dhabi.

 Smart Public Transportation

 In 2022, Abu Dhabi launched autonomous self-driving public transport options in Yas Island and Saadiyat Island.
 The route in Saadiyat Island stops at cultural and tourist stops such as Louvre Abu Dhabi, NYU Abu Dhabi, and Sorbonne University Abu Dhabi whereas the Yas Island route focuses on the attractions in the island such as Ferrari World Abu Dhabi.
-The expansion include autonomous trams, taxis, and minibuses.
+The expansion include autonomous trams (Automated Rapid Transit or "ART"), taxis, and minibuses.

+During October 2023, the Integrated Transport Centre (ITC) launched the ART Service on mainland Abu Dhabi as a pilot phase as part of the Smart Mobility project.
+It spans approximately 27 kilometers from Reem Mall, Al Reem Island, until Marina Mall, serving 25 stations in total.